Hailey-Jang/STA302_Paper_2/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, Chat-GPT3.5.
+Some part of figure caption and discussion was written with the help of Chat-GPT3.5 and the entire chat history is available at others/llm/usage.txt.